RajendraMPanda/RajendraMPanda/README.md

-I am a Postdoctoral Associate at Mississippi State University.
-I was a postdoctoral Associate at the University of Georgia, beforehand.
+A Postdoctoral researcher at Mississippi State University at present and at the University of Georgia in past.
-A Ph.D. in Environmental Science with more than ten years of research experience Field of research: Ecology, Forestry and Soil Science Experience in biodiversity, diversity and distribution studies, invasion risk and climate change impact assessments, ecological modeling, and monitoring.
+A Ph.D. in Environmental Science with more than ten years of research experience Field of research: Ecology, Forestry and Soil Science Experience in biodiversity, diversity and distribution studies, invasion risk and climate change predictions, spatial modeling, interactive mapping and visualization
-Technical proficiencies: Machine learning applications, interactive-map visualization, large-data analytics, development of R packages and apps, and species distribution modeling.
+Technical proficiencies in Machine learning applications, interactive-mapping and visualization, large-data analytics, development of R packages and apps, species distribution modeling.
-Software skills: R, ArcGIS, Python (basics).
+Software skills: R, ArcGIS, QGIS, Python (basics).
 Key Interests: Spatial Modeling and High-performance Computing.
-Open to collaborate.
+Open to collaborate